 Only certain categories of persons in North Carolina are allowed, in particular circumstances, to carry concealed weapons.
 Concealed handgun permits will be discussed in detail later in the publication.
-The following categories of persons are exempt from the restriction of North Carolina's concealed weapons laws:
+The following categories of persons are generally exempt from the restriction of North Carolina's concealed weapons laws:

-- Officers and enlisted personnel of the armed forces of the United States when in the discharge of their official duties as such and when acting under orders requiring them to carry arms and weapons; - 2.
+- 1. Officers and enlisted personnel of the armed forces of the United States when in the discharge of their official duties as such and when acting under orders requiring them to carry arms and weapons; - 2.
 Civil and law enforcement officers of the United States; - 3.
 Officers and soldiers of the Militia and the National Guard when called to actual service; - 4.
 Officers of the State, or of any county, city, or town, charged with the execution of the laws of the State, when acting in the discharge of their official duties; - 5.
 Any person who is a district attorney, an assistant district attorney, or an investigator employed by the office of a district attorney and who has a concealed handgun permit issued in accordance with Article 54B of this Chapter or considered valid under G.S.
 14-415.24; provided that the person shall not carry a concealed weapon at any time while in a courtroom or while consuming alcohol or an unlawful controlled substance or while alcohol or an unlawful controlled substance remains in the person's body.
-The district attorney, assistant district attorney, or investigator must secure the weapon in a locked compartment when it is not carried on their person;

-- 6. Any person who meets all of the following conditions: - a.
-Is a qualified retired law enforcement officer as defined in G.S.
-14-415.10. - b.
-Is the holder of a concealed handgun permit in accordance with Article 54B of this Chapter. - c.
-Is certified by the North Carolina Criminal Justice Education and Training Standards Commission pursuant to G.S.
-14-415.26. - 7.
-Detention personnel or correctional officers employed by the State or a unit of local government who park a vehicle in a space that is authorized for their use in the course of their duties may transport a firearm to the parking space and store that firearm in the vehicle parked in the parking space, provided that: (i) the firearm is in a closed compartment or container within the locked vehicle; or (ii) the firearm is in a locked container securely affixed to the vehicle. - 8.
-State probation or parole certified officers, when off-duty, provided that an officer does not carry a concealed weapon while consuming alcohol or an unlawful controlled substance or while alcohol or an unlawful controlled substance remains in the officer's body. - Sworn law enforcement officers, when off duty, provided that an officer does not carry a concealed weapon while consuming alcohol or an unlawful controlled substance or while alcohol or an unlawful controlled substance remains in the officer's body.
+The district attorney, assistant district attorney, or investigator must secure the weapon in a locked compartment when it is not carried on their person; - 6.
+Any person who is a qualified retired law enforcement officer as defined in G.S. § 14-415.10 and meets any one of the following conditions: - a.
+Is the holder of a concealed handgun permit issued in accordance with Article 54B of Chapter 14. - b.
+Is exempt from obtaining a permit pursuant to G.S. § 14-415.25. - c.
+Is certified by the North Carolina Criminal Justice Education and Training Standards Commission pursuant to G.S. § 14-415.26; - 7.
+Detention personnel or correctional officers employed by the State or a unit of Local government who park a vehicle in a space that is authorized for their use in the course of their duties may transport a firearm to the parking space and store that firearm in the vehicle parked in the parking space, provided that: (i) the firearm is in a closed compartment or container within the locked vehicle; or (ii) the firearm is in a locked container securely affixed to the vehicle; - 8.
+State probation or parole certified officers, when off-duty, provided that an officer does not carry a concealed weapon while consuming alcohol or an unlawful controlled substance or while alcohol or an unlawful controlled substance remains in the officer's body;